rollyourown-xyz/ryo-ingress-proxy/module-deployment/modules/deploy-haproxy-configuration/README.md

 This module deploys key-value pairs to consul KV store for use by the haproxy service.
 ACLs, deny rules and use-backend rules are specified by input variables:

+## haproxy_host_path_acls (map of objects)

+Map of host/path ACLs for haproxy configuration.
+Each object must be a map.
+The object key is the ACL name, the object 'host' value is the ACL host and the object 'path' value is the ACL path.
+The form for a map is:

+        acl_name = {host = string, path = string}

+## haproxy_path_only_acls (map of objects)

+Map of path-only ACLs for haproxy configuration.
+Each object must be a map.
+The object key is the ACL name and the object 'path' value is the ACL path.
+The form for a map is:

+        acl_name = {path = string}

 ## haproxy_host_only_acls (map of objects)

 Map of host-only ACLs for haproxy configuration.
 Each object must be a map.
 The object key is the ACL name and the object 'host' value is the ACL host.
 The form for a map is:

         acl_name = {host = string}

-## haproxy_host_path_acls (map of objects)

-Map of host/path ACLs for haproxy configuration.
-Each object must be a map.
-The object key is the ACL name, the object 'host' value is the ACL host and the object 'path' value is the ACL path.
-The form for a map is:

-        acl_name = {host = string, path = string}

 ## haproxy_acl_denys (list of strings)